 This programme handbook should be read in conjunction with the RTC Student Handbook.

-Acknowledgements:

-This programme was developed at and is copyrighted by the Royal Thimphu College.
+A akn ayyla da amanta.
+Acknowledgements: This programme was developed at and is copyrighted by the Royal Thimphu College.
 The Royal Thimphu College is permitted to offer this programme as an academic affiliate of the Royal University of Bhutan, and allows other colleges to offer the programme as per RUB guidelines.